mailsac/mailsac-examples/about/introduction.rst

 With Mailsac, it's super easy to interact with email via REST API, webhooks and websockets.
 You can reserve and release email addresses, check messages, download attachments, and route mail.

-.. tip:: All API endpoints can be found in the `API Documentation <https://mailsac.com/docs/api/>`_
+.. tip:: All API endpoints can be found in the `API Specification <https://mailsac.com/docs/api/>`_

 --------------------------------------------